A Social Network Analysis of Occupational Segregation: Empirical background

 \subsection{Wage gaps and segregation by occupation and education fields, between genders and races}

-Although labour markets have become more open to traditionally disadvantaged groups, wage differentials by race and gender remain stubbornly persistent, see, e.g., Altonji and Blank (1999), Blau and Kahn (2000, 2006, 2017), or England et al (2020).
-Altonji and Blank (1999) note for instance that in 1995 a full-time employed white male earned on average \$ 42,742, whereas a full-time employed black male earned on average \$ 29,651, thus 30\% less, and an employed white female \$ 27,583, that is, 35\% less.
-Although the pay gaps diminished over time, especially between genders, in 2018 US women still earned only 83\% of what men did at the median, see, e.g., England et al (2020).
+Although labor markets have become more open to traditionally disadvantaged groups, wage differentials by race and gender remain stubbornly persistent, see, e.g., \citet{altonjiblank}, \citet{BlauKahn2000, BlauKahn2006, BlauKahn2017}, \citet{England et al}, or \citet{Jackson 2022}. \citet{altonjiblank} note for instance that in 1995 a full-time employed white male earned on average \$ 42,742, whereas a full-time employed black male earned on average \$ 29,651, thus 30 \% less, and an employed white female \$ 27,583, that is, 35 \% less.
+Although the pay gaps diminished over time, especially between genders, in 2018 US women still earned only 83 \% of what men did at the median, see, e.g., \citet{England et al}.
 Standard wage regressions are typically able to explain only half of this earnings gap, but more detailed analysis reveals more insights.
 In particular, several authors have found that the inclusion of individual Armed Forces Qualifying Test scores is able to almost fill the wage gap on race.
-On the one hand, this suggests that the pay gap between whites and blacks might be largely created before individuals enter the labour market, though complementary channels cannot be fully excluded.
-On the other hand, it is clear that the gender wage gap cannot be fully accounted for by pre-market factors, as women have nowadays caught up and even got ahead men in terms of education levels, see, e.g., Blau and Kahn (2017), England et al (2020);\ for a more detailed analysis on the difficulty of explaining the gender pay gap with both typical and many atypical observables, see, e.g., Manning and Swaffield (2008).
+On the one hand, this suggests that the pay gap between whites and blacks might be largely created before individuals enter the labor market, though complementary channels cannot be fully excluded.
+On the other hand, it is clear that the gender wage gap cannot be fully accounted for by pre-market factors, as women have nowadays caught up and even got ahead men in terms of education levels, see, e.g., \citet{BlauKahn2017}, \citet{England et al};\ for a more detailed analysis on the difficulty of explaining the gender pay gap with both typical and many atypical observables, see, e.g., \citet{ManningSwaffield}.